skellis46/slipbox/improvisation and the threshold of the self.md

 does 'tracking' in this sense relate to how KC and I describe this in the analysis section?

+> Barbara Dilley: I think that the question of what does one think about is fascinating.
+I'm not sure I can really say what I think about.
+It's very freeing to me because there's some almost in-between place of thinking and words and doing and response.
+It's like a fourth dimension, almost, that happens for me when I'm improvising.
+It's this place where my tracking awareness is very light-hearted and flowing.
+And so the thinking and the doing and the talking and the being and the choices become almost as if, in an ideal situation, I'm not making the decisions.
+I do actually note certain experiences in a thinking voice.
+(Kent De Spain, Landscape of the Now)

 What the threshold distinguishes from adjacent accounts of presence or absorption is not intensity but a critical junction across which selfhood is porous: on one side, experience retains a reflexive subject; on the other, the distinction between subject and object no longer holds.
 The implication is that both sides of the bardo are deeply embodied and highly attuned experiences, yet they are, as I argue in this chapter, different in kind.

 I use the Tibetan Buddhist word _bardo_ as it describes 'a transitional period between two states of existence' [@buswell-2014-princeton p.114] when habitual identities loosen, including at the moment of death.
 The spiritual dimension of thresholds underpins many body and dance-based practices.
 Authentic movement itself was developed as a dyadic practice by Janet Adler and is primarily used as a somewhat mystical form of movement therapy.
 For example, Adler writes how 'the moving body invites an awakening – summoning the human soul toward a return, a reunion with the eternal' [@adler-2015-mandorla p.218] and that in the dancing there is the risk of 'experiencing the ineffable fear of a death of oneself as one has known oneself to be' [@adler-2015-mandorla p.222].